vrcAlbert/documentation-api/source/php/configuration/application/metadata.rst

 An application provides:

+.. _php/configuration/metadata/extends:

 Extends
 =======

-Application can extend other applications.
-The scope of the extension depends on the configuration you provide.
-The value of the `extends` key can be an associative array:

-:application: Application that is extended
-:extend_configuration: Optional, default value is true.
-Boolean defining if configuration files are extended (the
-    extended application's configuration files are recursively merged with those of the extending application).
+An application can extend multiple others applications.

+An application that extends an other application will be loaded when the extended application is loaded.

+Configuration and language files of an extended application can be extended by an application that extends.
+Views can be replaced.

+To proceed, put extended files in subdirectory :file:`apps/application_extended`.

+| **Example**: the ``app_a`` application extends ``app_b`` application, especially :file:`config/common.config.php`, :file:`lang/common.lang.php` and :file:`views/common.view.php`.
+| Files structure will be:

+* :file:`local/applications/app_a/`

+    * :file:`config/apps/app_b/common.config.php`
+    * :file:`lang/apps/app_b/common.lang.php`
+    * :file:`views/apps/app_b/common.view.php`

 .. _php/configuration/metadata/launchers: